22Sep

 We recently commissioned a study looking at the control that people feel over various aspects of their life, and how this impacts on their overall happiness: the Sunny Life Control Index.
 In the first of a series of articles informed by our research, we’re tackling some of the topics that participants noted as important to their overall feeling of happiness.
 Today, we’re taking on work, and more specifically, what we get out of it – money.
 Is money the key to happiness?

-So where does that leave the majority of us for whom this kind of money is just a pipe dream?
-The average salary in the UK is around £26,000 a year (just half of what you apparently need to achieve “peak happiness”) and since around 65% of people in the £20-£30k income bracket describe themselves as happy with their lives overall, it’s fair to say that there must be way more to life than money and work.
+While the majority of us don’t have that kind of salary, making the most out of what we have is important to make you happy.
+From those we surveyed in our Sunny Life Control index, around 65% of people in the £20-£30k income bracket describes themselves as happy with their lives overall, so it’s fair to say that there must be way more to life than money and work.
 We think that life isn’t so much about what you have, but what you do with it.
-So, where else in life can you find happiness when money has done all it can?

 Happy family key to happiness

-Having children or otherwise doesn’t seem to affect people’s overall satisfaction with life, with 60% of those who have children, and the same proportion of those who don’t, saying they’re happy with their lives overall.
+Having children or otherwise doesn’t seem to affect people’s overall satisfaction with life, in our survey we found that with 60% of those who have children, and the same proportion of those who don’t, saying they’re happy with their lives overall.

 But, there’s no doubt that feeling like you’re in control of your family life, and you have a stable network around you, is key to happiness in the broader sense.
 Only 22% of people we surveyed were happy despite feeling a very low sense of control over their family lives, vs. 81% who felt they were totally in control.